 I was pleased to see Rubin's signature at the bottom of the revision list, which matched the handwriting that he and his brothers used when they signed in English.

-I searched an 1875 revision list for Kanev and found another jackpot: Zus Divinskiy and his wife and children were listed along with Zus's brothers and mother
+I searched an 1875 revision list for Kanev and found another jackpot: Zus Divinskiy and his wife and children were listed along with Zus's brothers and mother — Chana-Bluma Divinskaya!

 Then the Divinskiy trail ran cold.
 The family wasn't in other Kanev revision lists.
 I only got another clue when I entered this Divinskiy family into an Ancestry.com family tree.
-Zus's younger brother Berko was an eligible voter for the 1906 Duma, the weak Tsarist attempt at a legistature.
+Zus's younger brother Berko was an eligible voter for the 1906 Duma, the weak Tsarist attempt at a legislature.
 I checked JewishGen.org, which I knew has indexes for the 1906 Duma voters' list, and I saw Berko’s patronym listed as “Chaim-Moshkov.”

 Next, I searched for Divinskiy in JewishGen's Ukraine Database, and among the indexed revision lists of Kiev Gubernia I saw shocking results.